alexandair/entra-powershell-docs/docs/reference/v1.0/Microsoft.Graph.Entra/Microsoft.Graph.Entra.md

 ## Description

-This module contains cmdlets that designed to work with DSC Resources.
-Microsoft.Graph.Entra
+This module contains cmdlets that designed to work with Microsoft.Graph.Entra.

 ## Microsoft.Graph.Entra Cmdlets